 A c-section infection can be treated using (10):

-- Dressing the wound: Some infection conditions may require dressing the scar regularly to close the wound that may have any deep cut or flaw.
+- Dressing the wound: Some infection conditions may require dressing the wound regularly to close the wound and promote healing.

 The treatment can be effective and your recovery faster when you follow a few tips.